gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/protein-in-electrolyte.rst

     The *LINCS* algorithm is used to constrain the hydrogen bonds, allowing us to use a timestep of :math:`1~\text{fs}`.
-Without such constraint, the fast vibration of the hydrogen bonds would impose the use of a smaller timestep, which make the computation more computationally expensive.
+Without such constraint, the fast vibration of the hydrogen bonds would impose the use of a smaller timestep, which makes the computation more computationally expensive.

 .. container:: justify